jenpetsmit/tk_wiki/wiki.md

 # Welcome to the SRA Toolkit Wiki
 ## Mission
 Part of the [mission of NCBI](https://www.ncbi.nlm.nih.gov/home/about/mission/) is to facilitate new discoveries through data analysis.
-SRA Toolkit supports that mission by enabling users to download and analyze sequence data.
+The _SRA Toolkit_ supports that mission by enabling users to download and analyze sequence data.

 ## What is SRA Toolkit?
 The _SRA Toolkit_ is a set of programs, also called _Tools_,  you install on your local computer or Cloud-based computer that are used for _data dumping_.
 _Data dumping_ is a technology term for extracting and copying data from one system to another.

-The SRA Toolkit offers a set of custom-designed commands that users run in a [command line terminal](how_to_CLI.md).
+The SRA Toolkit offers a set of custom-designed commands that users run in a [command line terminal](https://www.freecodecamp.org/news/command-line-for-beginners/).
 The commands have names that refer to their purpose:
 - **Tool**: A generic name for a command in the SRA Toolkit
-- **Dumpers**: SRA Toolkit Tools that download and/or transform data
+- **Dumpers**: SRA Toolkit tools that download and/or transform data

-Users primarily use dumpers for two goals:
+_Dumpers_ are primarily used for two goals:
 - To download data
 - To transform data from .sra or .sralite format to another format

-The SRA Toolkit cannot dump original submitted files.
+The SRA Toolkit cannot download original submitted files.
 Instead, use the [Cloud Data Delivery Service](https://www.ncbi.nlm.nih.gov/sra/docs/data-delivery/).

 ## What Is an Accession?
-An accession is a permanent alphanumeric reference code used to locate an NCBI database record.
-A run accession represents a set of reads submitted to SRA.
+An _accession_ is a permanent alphanumeric reference code used to locate an NCBI database record.
+A _run accession_ represents a set of reads availbe in the SRA.

 ## How Do I Search for the Accessions I Need?
-Some users start with a general search for a specific organism and a specific library type in one of our search options:
+Some users start with a search for a specific organism and a specific library type in one of our search options:
 - [NCBI Search](https://www.ncbi.nlm.nih.gov/sra/docs/srasearch/)
 - [GCP BigQuery](https://www.ncbi.nlm.nih.gov/sra/docs/sra-bigquery/)
 - [AWS Athena](https://www.ncbi.nlm.nih.gov/sra/docs/sra-athena/)

-Users can create a list of accessions using the Search options shown above and can use the [SRA Run Selector](https://github.com/NCBI-Hackathons/ncbi-cloud-tutorials/blob/master/SRA%tutorials/tutorial_SRA_run_selector.md) to further narrow the search.
-Then they can use the many Toolkit tools to download accessions, convert formats, and evaluate the data,
+Using the Search options shown above, users can create a list of accessions.
+Users can use the [SRA Run Selector](https://github.com/NCBI-Hackathons/ncbi-cloud-tutorials/blob/master/SRA%tutorials/tutorial_SRA_run_selector.md) to further narrow the search.
+Then they can use the many Toolkit tools to download accessions, convert formats, and evaluate the data.

 # Options to Download Sequence Data
-Before you download Toolkit, learn about the different options to download sequence data:
+Before you download Toolkit, learn about the some options to download sequence data:
-- Toolkit' _Prefetch_ tool
+- Toolkit's _Prefetch_ tool
 - Dumper Tools
 - Run Browser
 - Cloud Data Delivery Service (CDDS)